 19 Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: 20 But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal: 21 For where your treasure is, there will your heart be also.

-JESUS provides biblical guidance on how to live and negate the “unnecessary suffering” that is the product of the carnal numbing.
-I believe the teachings equate to the “abundant life” that is depicted in John 10:10 “The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.
+JESUS provides biblical guidance on how to live and we can negate unnecessary suffering through obedience to God’s word.
+I believe the spiritual teachings help us reach the “abundant life” that is depicted in John 10:10 “The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.

 “All things work together for good to them that love God, to them who are the called according to his purpose.”
 (Romans 8:28 KJV)

-I battled most my life with the complications that come with “human suffering” and I exhausted all forms of carnal methods, trying to ease and numb my own personal human suffering.
+I battled most my life with the complications that come with “human suffering” and I exhausted all forms of carnal (worldly) methods, to ease, numb or avoid human suffering.
 My experience, was unfathomably, unfavorable.
-God provided me the courage to stop the Carnal methods in December 2015 and I turned to the word of God; nutrition, exercise, prayer, developing a relationship with Jesus, using God’s word and reading scripture for strength, support, love, comfort, and by the Bible altering my perception of human suffering.
+God provided me the courage to walk away from the worldly (carnal) methods of dealing with human suffering in December 2015.
+I turned to the word of God; nutrition, exercise, prayer, developing a relationship with Jesus, utilizing God’s word by saying biblical affirmations for strength, support, love, comfort, and altering my perception of human suffering.

 “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour.”
 (1 Peter 5:8 KJV)

 In August 2015 my life changed after my mother’s sudden death.
-It was an intense shock; she left behind a husband and seven children; and at this time, I was utilizing carnal methods to numb my suffering.
-I was a single struggling mother, fearful, grieving and in crisis.
+It was an intense shock; she left behind a husband and seven children.
+I was a single mother, fearful, grieving and in crisis.
 I had lost my mother, my one true comfort blanket and felt completely alone and abandoned.

 The amount of emotional pain I endured during this period was surreal.
 The pain was so intense it made me physically sick and I felt my heart was absent and there was this huge black hole in its place.
 I thought I’d never be free of the pain.